According to McKinsey, China added, “the equivalent of the entire Australian economy to its GDP” in 2019 alone.

 - Manage employee payroll and other benefits

-Having local staff from the start can be a game-changer for your brand—and using New Horizons’ local staffing agency is the best way to secure a top-notch Chinese staff for your business quickly.
+Having local staff from the start can be a game-changer for your brand—and using a local staffing agency is the best way to secure a top-notch Chinese staff for your business quickly.

-If you decide to forgo a PEO and incorporate your business, choosing a legal structure is the first step.
-There are a lot of different business structures to choose from when you’re starting a business in China, but only one, the WFOE, allows for the flexibility you’ll need.
+If you decide to forgo operating with a PEO alone, and decide to incorporate your business, choosing a legal structure is the next step.
+There are a lot of different business structures to choose from when you’re starting a business in China, and we consider the most popular varieties below.
 Once you’ve decided on a legal structure, you’ll face a few more considerations, like deciding on minimum registered capital.

 Wholly Foreign-Owned Enterprises